Mifos Initiative

-The Mifos Initiative is a U.S.-based non-profit that exists to support and collectively lead the open source Mifos X project.
+The Mifos Initiative is a U.S.-based non-profit that exists to support and collectively lead the open source Mifos X project, alongside its other projects Payment Hub Enterprise Edition, Mifos Gazelle and Mifos X Mobile Applications.
 Founded in October 2011, the organization encompasses a community of financial service providers, technology specialists, financial services experts and open source developers working together to grow the Mifos X open source platform for financial services.
 Its goal is to speed the elimination of poverty by enabling financial service providers to more effectively and efficiently deliver responsible financial services to the world's 2.5 billion poor and unbanked.

 History

 Development of the software began as an initiative of the Grameen Foundation in 2004.
 It was initiated by James Dailey and Tapan Parikh, and launched as open-source software Mifos in 2006.
 The name "Mifos" originally came from an acronym "Micro Finance Open Source", but is now used as the brand, rather than an acronym.
 Mifos existed within Grameen Foundation until 2011, when it was decided that Mifos would split off to be an independent, open-source entity.